 Introduction

-Globally, the prevalence of disordered eating behaviours and attitudes (DEBAs) over the past two decades has been increasing (1).
-This is cause for concern for healthcare providers (HCPs) considering the comorbidity that exists between DEBAs and overweight/obesity, as this holds implications for weight management for persons living with overweight and obesity.
+Globally, the prevalence of disordered eating behaviours and attitudes (DEBAs) over the past two decades has been increasing (1) as has the prevalence of overweight/obesity.
+This is cause for concern for healthcare providers (HCPs) who manage patients with these concerns considering the comorbidity that exists between DEBAs and overweight/obesity, with implications for weight management for persons living with overweight and obesity.

-Therefore, the broad approach to weight management in adolescents living with overweight and obesity may have to be reconsidered as the typical use of reduced intake and increased exercise may not be ideal in situations for those who may also suffer from DEBAs and significant body dissatisfaction.
+The broad approach to weight management in adolescents living with overweight and obesity typically involves reduced energy intake and increased exercise which may not be ideal for those clients who may also suffer from DEBAs and significant body dissatisfaction.